Apr 10, 2023

 Installing Nano on CentOS/RHEL

 We can run this command to install Nano text editor on CentOS or RHEL based platforms:

 yum install nano

-That is it for the installation.
-As soon as the setup ends, you can use it immediately!
+That is it to install Nano.
+As soon as the setup ends, you can use it immediately.

-The main syntax to open Nano to edit a certain file is:
+The main syntax to open Nano and to edit a certain file is:

 Let’s say we want to open a file named demo.txt.
 The command would look like:

 You can open various file types, like .txt, .php, .html, and so on.
-Just keep in mind that if you want to specify the file directly, you have to be in the directory where the file is located.
+Just keep in mind that if you want to open a specific file, you will need to be in the directory where the file is located.

-But for example, you are in another folder, and you want to open a file (demo.txt) in /path/to/directory, you should enter this line instead:
+However, if you are in another folder, and you want to open a file (demo.txt) in /path/to/directory, you can enter this line instead:

-If you enter a name and that file is not present in the directory, Nano will create the file.
-Meanwhile, if you only execute the nano command without specifying the file name, Nano text editor will create an empty untitled file and ask for a name when you exit the editor.
+If you enter a file name and that file is not present in the directory, Nano will create a new file.
+Meanwhile, if you only execute the nano command without specifying the file name, the Nano text editor will create an empty untitled file and ask for a name when you exit the editor.